-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) As at and for the years ended December 31, 2019 and 2018
+Notes to the Consolidated Interim Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars) As at and for the three and six months ended June 30, 2020 and 2019

 18. FINANCIAL INSTRUMENTS (cont'd)

 Credit risk (cont'd)

 The Company has established a credit policy under which each new customer is analyzed individually for creditworthiness before the Company's standard payment and delivery terms and conditions are offered.
 The Company's review includes external ratings, when available, and in some cases bank references.
 Purchase limits are established for each customer, which represent the maximum open amount without requiring approval from the Risk Management Committee; these limits are reviewed quarterly.
 Customers that fail to meet the Company's benchmark creditworthiness may transact with the Company only on a prepayment basis.